smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## Standards Compliance
-SCONE signaling is expected to traverse the existing data path associated with the IP flow for which the Network Element intends to send the advisory bit-rate.
+SCONE signaling is expected to traverse the existing data path associated with the UDP 4-tuple flow for which the Network Element intends to send the advisory bit-rate.

-For example, in 4G mobile networks SCONE packets are sent by the Network Element (i.e., the P-GW) over the corresponding EPS bearer session (S5U Interface + S1-U Interface + Air Interface) that is carrying the IP flow which the Network Element intends to send the advisory bit-rate.

-Similarly, in 5G mobile SCONE packets are sent by the Network Element (i.e., the UPF) over the corresponding PDU session (N3 Interface + Air Interface) that is carrying the IP flow for which the Network element intends to send the bit-rate.

 ## Interworking with Other Congestion Management Mechanisms
 SCONE operates independently of transport-layer mechanisms such as